View Document Text

 Sub-Adviser Relationships

-OCA serves as a sub-adviser to other investment advisers, including an affiliated investment
+OCA serves as a sub-adviser to other investment advisers, including its affiliated investment

-adviser F/m Investments, LLC, per the terms and conditions of written sub-advisory
+adviser, FMI, per the terms and conditions of a written sub-advisory agreement.

 With respect to its sub-advisory services, firms that engage OCA's sub-advisory services

-including initial and ongoing determination of client suitability for our designated investment
+initial and ongoing determination of client suitability for our designated investment strategies.
+If

-strategies.
-If the custodian/broker-dealer is directed by the investment adviser and/or client,
+the custodian/broker-dealer is directed by the investment adviser and/or client, OCA will be

-OCA will be unable to negotiate commissions and/or transaction costs, and/or seek better
+unable to negotiate commissions and/or transaction costs, and/or seek better execution.
+As a

 5

-including accounts for which it serves as the sub-adviser.
-We describe these business
+designated as investment adviser, including accounts for which it serves as the sub-adviser.
+We

-arrangements and relationships in more detail in Item 10 of this brochure.
+describe these business arrangements and relationships in more detail in Item 10 of this

 Item 5 - Fees & Compensation